 Reminding us that soon we’ll be back in Provence with the poppies again.

-In 2014 Kathy and Charley are offering Experience weeks in the Luberon (Provence), Chianti (Tuscany), the Périgord (Dordogne), and the Cotswolds (England).
+In 2014 Kathy and Charley hosted Experience weeks in the Luberon (Provence), Chianti (Tuscany), the Périgord (Dordogne), and the Cotswolds (England).
 They have hosted over 50 Experience groups since they launched in 2006.

 Kathy and Charley have been traveling in Europe for over 20 years and love sharing their special places in Europe with other travelers.
 Read more about Kathy and Charley here.